Privacy & Cookies Policy

 Where we share information with such a third party, you will not be contacted by them, unless we have obtained your prior consent.

-Your information may also be shared with organisations located elsewhere in the world.
-As their privacy laws may not match your home country’s standards, we’ll only make a transfer data if adequate levels of protection are in place to protect any information held in that country, or the local service provider complies with applicable privacy laws at all times.
+Your information may also be shared with organisations located elsewhere in the world including, without limitation, in the United States of America.
+As their privacy laws may not match your home country’s standards, we’ll only make a transfer.

 We may sometimes be required to disclose information about you to law enforcement bodies, agencies or third parties, under a legal requirement or court order.
 We will act responsibly and take account, where possible, of your interests when responding to these requests.